khaytsus/gqrx-scan/README.md

 ### CSV File Sort

-The --sort option is included if you want to sort the CSV file iteration by the channel name rather than by the natural sort of the file in case you want to group channels by name.
+The --sort option is included if you want to sort the GQRX CSV file iteration by the channel name rather than by the natural sort of the file in case you want to group channels by name.
 This is handy when you are monitoring 5 channels of a common set of frequencies but they are in different places on the spectrum, this will allow you to show CHAN1 CHAN2 etc rather than by order of frequency.
+It is not valid to sort the generic CSV as the available columns between the two files are different.

 ### Incompatable options